Marie de France: Provenance and language

 It is likely that Marie de France was known at the court of King Henry II and his wife, Eleanor of Aquitaine.
 A contemporary of Marie, the English poet Denis Piramus, mentions in his Life of Saint Edmund the King, written in around 1180, the lais of a Marie, which were popular in aristocratic circles.
+Her origins could have been in the parts of Île-de-France close to Normandy, or alternatively in an area in between such as Brittany or the Vexin.
+But the Anglo-Norman influence may be due to her living in England during her adult life, which is also suggested by the fact that so many of her texts were found in England.
+In addition, "si sui de France" is ambiguous and equivocal, and may refer to a region less specific than the Île-de-France – for example, an area not in the Angevin Empire.